curvedinf/wove/README.md

 pip install wove
 ```
 ## The Basics
 The core of Wove's functionality is the `weave` context manager.
 It is used in an inline `with` block to define a list of tasks that will be executed as concurrently and as soon as possible.
 When Python closes the `weave` block, the tasks are executed immediately based on a dependency graph that Wove builds from the function signatures.
 Results of a task are passed to any same-named function parameters.
+The result of the last task that runs are available in `w.result.final`.
 ```python
 import time
 from wove import weave